FOSSforlife/github-presentation/docs/pull-requests.md

 ![Conflicts](./assets/conflicts.png)

 - If the base branch has had changes in the same places as your changes, you must resolve the [merge conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts) and then your pull request will be mergeable.

+## Example Flow

+1. Start a feature by creating a new branch called `feature-1` off of the `develop` branch.
+2. Make your code changes inside this `feature-1` branch.
+3. To prepare for your pull request by making sure the `feature-1` branch is up-to-date and resolving any merge conflicts.
+4. Once ready, a pull request to merge `feature-1` to `develop`.
+5. Once approved, the `develop` branch will be updated with the new code and the `feature-1` branch can be deleted.
+6. The code owners will test the new code on the `develop` branch.
+7. Once they're confident that the code is in good shape, they will merge the changes from `develop` to `main` by making another pull request.